Akillan-maker/Java_Console_BookmyShow/README.md

 - Access to previous booking details and history.

 > Admin Panel (Optional for advanced users)
-- Capability to add, modify, or remove movies and shows.

 - View booking analytics and statistics.